Vaibhavchopra1/DM-Project/README.md

 - Can we use clustering and natural language processing to uncover genre archetypes and their sub-genres?
 (Only the top 10 genres considered)
 - What role do regional and linguistic differences play in shaping genre preferences?(Top 5 countries and Top 10 genres are considered)
 - What movie metadata features are the strongest predictors of box office revenue?
-- How does the presence of Oscar-nominated actors and crew members influence a movie's financial performance?
+- To what extent does winning or being nominated for an Oscar affect the subsequent box office revenue of a movie?

 **Additional Dataset used**: Oscar Dataset(used for Q8 only)